chef-boneyard/chef-fundamentals/slides/anatomy-of-a-chef-run/01_slide.md

 * Use it to sign requests

+.notes Consider role-play scenario of someone trying to get into an exclusive, hip-hoppin' club

 # API Authentication Process

 <center><img src="../images/authn-flow.png" height="454" width="879" /></center>

 # Users are Special API Clients

-With Opscode Hosted Chef, individual users have special API clients.
+With Opscode Hosted Chef, people authenticate as *Users*, which are special API clients since they're global.

-Users are associated to an organization with Role-Based Access Control.
+Users are associated with an *Organization*.

-Users are granted privileges to Server-side objects with access control lists.

-Users are global to Opscode Hosted Chef. *API Clients* (like systems running `chef-client`) are specific per organization.
+What a user can do is determined by the access control lists in the organization and by granting of certain group-based privileges.

 # Node Objects